-Dawit AbebeSenior Researcher
+Dawit AbebeSenior Researcher (Former Employee)

-Dr. Dawit Abebe is a veterinarian with experience in community-based delivery systems, impact assessment and regional and national food security, livestock and pastoralism policy in the Horn of Africa.
+Dawit Abebe is a veterinarian with experience in community-based delivery systems, impact assessment and regional and national food security, livestock and pastoralism policy in the Horn of Africa.

-Since late 2006 Dr. Abebe has been seconded into the Secretariat of the Common Market for Eastern and Southern Africa (COMESA) where he provides policy support to the COMESA Regional Policy Framework for Food Security in Pastoralist Areas, under the Comprehensive Africa Agriculture Development Programme (CAADP).
+He worked with the Feinstein International Center from 2006 to 2016 as a Research and Policy Specialist on the Pastoralist Livelihoods Initiative program in Ethiopia, where he used impact assessments with government and NGO partners to influence policy reform.
+He was seconded into the Secretariat of the Common Market for Eastern and Southern Africa (COMESA) where he provided policy support to the COMESA Regional Policy Framework for Food Security in Pastoralist Areas, under the Comprehensive Africa Agriculture Development Programme (CAADP).

 Participatory Impact Assessment: A Design Guide Updated Version 2014